openebs-archive/openebs-docs/docs/ugcstor-csi.md

 This user guide section provides the operations needed to be performed by the User and the Admin for configuring cStor related tasks.

    :::note
-   The recommended approach to provision cStor Pools is to use cStorPoolCluster(CSPC), the detailed steps have been provided in this document.
+   The recommended approach to provision cStor Pools is to use CStorPoolCluster(CSPC), the detailed steps have been provided in this document.
 However, OpenEBS also supports provisioning of cStor Pools using StoragePoolClaim (SPC).
 For detailed instructions, refer to the <a href="https://docs.openebs.io/v260/docs/next/ugcstor.html" target="_blank">cStor User guide(SPC)</a>.<br>
    :::

 ## User operations